rpucella/rpucella.github.io/blog/post/atomic-design/.__src/index.md

 I could think of a way using a custom action `component` to load and fill a nested template pulled from a fixed given folder, and setting it up so that it can pass different values for a set of parameters (props).
 Since the custom action is implemented in Go, it can take those values passed as props and bundle them up into a map to be used in the nested template.
-I don't know the extend to which this scales, and I clearly have not used it *in anger*, but it's an intriguing design that I may explore more seriously at some point in the future.
+I don't know the extent to which this scales, and I clearly have not used it *in anger*, but it's an intriguing design that I may explore more seriously at some point in the future.